Maria: The Woman the System Has to Work For

 Maria’s arc proves:

-4. The Baseline works.
-Maria lives in the 90% (abundant baseline).
-She doesn’t care about Frontier credits.
+The Foundation works.
+Maria lives in the 90% - the book’s term for the guaranteed baseline of food, housing, healthcare, and education that everyone receives as a right.
+She doesn’t care about Frontier credits (the 10% of goods and experiences that require earning through contribution).
 She has everything she needs and time left over to paint.
 That’s the promise fulfilled.

 The question the book has to answer: What happens to Maria?

-If Maria is thriving in 2075, the reader can believe the system works.
+If Maria is thriving in 2075 - body, mind, and soul - the reader can believe the system works.

 Key Quotes

 “I used to clean other people’s messes for a living.
 Rich people’s bathrooms.
 Corporate offices.
 I got good at it.
 I took pride in it.
 And then a robot learned to do it in half the time for a tenth the cost, and nobody needed me anymore.
-That’s when I joined Civic Service—not because I believed in it, but because I was out of options.”
-(2028)
+That’s when I joined Civic Service - not because I believed in it, but because I was out of options.”
+(2031)

 “You know what’s weird?
-I spent fifteen years making other people’s spaces beautiful, and I never thought I could make something beautiful myself.
+I spent over twenty years making other people’s spaces beautiful, and I never thought I could make something beautiful myself.
 Now I paint.
 I’m not great at it.
 But I do it.
 That’s more than I ever thought I’d have time for.”
-(2035)
+(2038)

 “Some people gave away billions to join this.
 Good for them.
 I gave away a cleaning business I built with my own hands.
 Smaller number, same leap.”
 (2043)